TheHamkerCat/Telegram_VC_Bot/README.md

 5. `/youtube <song_link>` To play a song from YouTube.
 6. `/playlist <youtube_playlist_link>` To play a all videos in a youtube playlist.
 7. `/radio` To Play Radio Continuosly.
+8. `/black` To Blacklist A User.
+9. `/white` To Whitelist A User.
+10. `/users` To Get A List Of Blacklisted Users.

 ## Note